D3DEnergetic/FIDASIM/regression_tests/test_002/02_run_test/README.md

 ### Path resolution

-The Fortran executable and Python plotter interpret relative paths from the current working directory.
-The supported workflow runs both programs from `02_run_test`, so paths in the supplied configuration are relative to that directory.
-Absolute paths are also accepted.
+The Python wrapper resolves relative paths from the directory containing the user configuration file.
+It validates that every reference file exists and passes a generated namelist containing absolute paths to Fortran.
+The plotter applies the same path rule when it reads the original configuration.
+Absolute paths are accepted unchanged.

 ## HDF5 data contract